Developer Resources

 Questions

-If you’ve built something custom and aren’t sure how to migrate it to the new block-based theme, we’ll be available for consultations later this fall.
+If you’ve built something custom and aren’t sure how to migrate it to the new block-based theme, please email the Digital Strategy team in the Office of Strategic Communication to schedule a conversation.
 We’re happy to share what we’ve learned from migrating sites from the classic UW Theme to Gutenberg.

 Migrating a WiscWeb site?